-The International Association for Media and History is an organization of filmmakers, broadcasters, archivists and scholars dedicated to historical inquiry into film, radio, television, and related media.
+The International Association for Media and History is an organization of scholars, filmmakers, broadcasters and archivists dedicated to historical inquiry into film, radio, television, and other related media.

 We encourage scholarly research into the relations between history and the media as well as the production of historically informed documentaries, television series, and other media texts.
-We are responsible for an international conference every two years focusing on an aspect of media and history, awards in the field of media and history, and a master class to support postgraduate students and postdoctoral fellows in the field.
+We organise an international conference every two years focusing on an aspect of media and history and organise awards in the field of media and history, including since 2016 the IAMHIST challenge for early career researchers and professionals.
+Every year, a master class is scheduled in January to support postgraduate students and postdoctoral fellows in the field.
 IAMHIST has its own peer reviewed journal, the Historical Journal of Film, Radio and Television.
-The aims of the association are: to encourage and facilitate research in the use of audio-visual media and materials as sources for the study of history and the social sciences, including research into the development and impact of audio-visual media in mass communication, to further research into the use of audio-visual media and materials at all levels of historical education; to improve the preservation of audio-visual materials as documents and to improve access to archival institutions and collections housing audio-visual materials, to promote the international exchange of information and the development of international projects within its field of interest.
+The aims of the association are: to encourage and facilitate research in the use of audio-visual media, digital archives and materials as sources for the study of history and the social sciences, including research into the development and impact of audio-visual media in mass communication, to further research into the use of audio-visual media and materials at all levels of historical education; to improve the preservation of audio-visual materials as documents and to improve access to archival institutions and collections housing audio-visual materials, to promote the international exchange of information and the development of international projects within its field of interest.